Understanding Data Inequality

 — Christopher Ketcham, The Unbearable Anthropocentrism of Our World in Data

 To prepare for this post, I reviewed numerous books, academic articles, papers, and posts on data inequality and related topics.
-In reviewing these (mostly) peer-reviewed sources, I learned that data inequality is a much deeper and more complex topic than I initially anticipated, hence the length of this post.
+In reviewing these (mostly) peer-reviewed sources, I learned that data inequality is a much deeper and more complex topic than I realized (hence the length of this post).

 However, the extensive research process also helped me better understand how digital responsibility and web sustainability require systemic solutions that give equal consideration to economic, social, and environmental challenges associated with how we use and govern technology.
-Equitable data practices must be centered in this work.
+We must center equitable data practices n this work.

 Finally, unless clear legislation is enacted to address these issues, it is inevitable that new forms of social inequality will arise as new forms of data representation (and exploitation) take hold.
 We already see these problems in the election process needed to run a functioning democracy.
 If that’s not an urgent call-to-action, I don’t know what is.

-As always, if you managed to read through this lengthy tome and still have questions or thoughts to discuss, I encourage you to reach out via our contact form or message me on LinkedIn.
+As always, if you read through this lengthy tome and still have questions or thoughts to discuss, I encourage you to reach out via our contact form or message me on LinkedIn.

 Responsible Tech Advocacy Toolkit